espressif/.github/profile/README.md

     <img src="devcon24.png">
 </p>

-Get excited and stay tuned for talks on various presentation topics, new product releases, and upgraded solutions at the Espressif Developer Conference!
+Get excited and stay tuned for various talks and speakers, new product releases, and upgraded solutions at the Espressif Developer Conference!

 ### Join Us!

 - **When: Sep 3-5, 13:00-18:30 CEST**
 - **Where: [Espressif YouTube Channel](https://www.youtube.com/@EspressifSystems)**

-We are thrilled to have you join our community of innovators and creators in the exciting world of Espressif products!
-The Espressif Developer Portal is not just a platform; it’s a community-driven space where ideas flourish and projects come to life.

-For more information about it, please visit [DevCon24](https://devcon.espressif.com/) site.
+**For more information about it, please visit [DevCon24](https://devcon.espressif.com/) site.**

 ## Frameworks